AlexSabourinDev/SiS-Sandbox/README.md

 ## Guidelines
 - Attempt to document your changes.
 This will allow new people to jump in and get an understanding of the systems that have been put in place.
 - Share.
 Share your brain smarts with others, this project is an attempt to increase collaboration and overall studio knowledge.
+- Prefer to submit code through pull requests.
+This will allow the interested to ask questions about your changes and to also learn from them.

 ## Proposed Features
 - Networking